Dire wolf: Tooth breakage

 Tooth breakage is related to a carnivore's behavior.
 A study of nine modern carnivores found that one in four adults had suffered tooth breakage and that half of these breakages were of the canine teeth.
 The most breakage occurred in the spotted hyena that consumes all of its prey including the bone; the least breakage occurred in the African wild dog, and the gray wolf ranked in between these two.
 The eating of bone increases the risk of accidental fracture due to the relatively high, unpredictable stresses that it creates.
 The most commonly broken teeth are the canines, followed by the premolars, carnassial molars, and incisors.
 Canines are the teeth most likely to break because of their shape and function, which subjects them to bending stresses that are unpredictable in both direction and magnitude.
 The risk of tooth fracture is also higher when killing large prey.

 A study of the fossil remains of large carnivores from La Brea pits dated 36,000–10,000 YBP shows tooth breakage rates of 5–17% for the dire wolf, coyote, American lion, and Smilodon, compared to 0.5–2.7% for ten modern predators.
 These higher fracture rates were across all teeth, but the fracture rates for the canine teeth were the same as in modern carnivores.
-The dire wolf broke its incisors more often when compared to the modern gray wolf; thus, it has been proposed that the dire wolf used its incisors more closely to the bone when feeding.
+The dire wolf broke its incisors more often than the modern gray wolf; thus, it has been proposed that the dire wolf used its incisors closer to the bone when feeding.
 Dire wolf fossils from Mexico and Peru show a similar pattern of breakage.
-A 1993 study proposed that the higher frequency of tooth breakage among Pleistocene carnivores compared with living carnivores was not the result of hunting larger game, something that might be assumed from the larger size of the former.
+A 1993 study proposed that the higher frequency of tooth breakage among Pleistocene carnivores than among living carnivores was not the result of hunting larger game, something that might be assumed from the larger size of the former.
 When there is low prey availability, the competition between carnivores increases, causing them to eat faster and thus consume more bone, leading to tooth breakage.
 As their prey became extinct around 10,000 years ago, so did these Pleistocene carnivores, except for the coyote (which is an omnivore).